 - Pigs: Waste-Fed Idaho pasture and Meishan pigs

 - Laying Hens

 Stone Barns Center adheres to rigorous practices for farm animal welfare and livestock handling.
 Our protocol is developed and informed by the most renowned animal welfare certification programs in the world, including Certified Humane and American Humane.
 The bulk of our standards are derived directly from Certified Humane, which serves as the foundational premise of our protocol.
 The purpose of our standards is to improve the lives of our farm animals.
 These standards incorporate scientific research, veterinary advice and farmer experience.
 They serve as a practical guideline for the care and management of all livestock at Stone Barns Center.
 We believe that the way we raise our animals, the food they produce and the impact of our farming system on the ecosystem are intrinsically linked, so we strive to build an environment where all three systems can simultaneously thrive.

-Stone Barns Center comprises 100 acres of managed edible landscaping, composting, agroforestry, fruit and nut orchards and formal organic gardens.
-Additional Ecological Monitoring work expands across 300 acres of pastoral ecosystems, which are part of the neighboring Rockefeller State Park Preserve.
+Stone Barns Center comprises 100 acres of managed edible landscaping, composting, agroforestry, fruit and nut orchards, and formal organic gardens.
+Additional ecological monitoring work expands across 300 acres of pastoral ecosystems, which are part of the neighboring Rockefeller State Park Preserve.
 As mentioned above, we use livestock grazing to manage these protected lands: the animals bring a range of services that have the potential to improve the biodiversity of wild plants and animals, soil health, carbon sequestration, and soil water and absorption, while also fortifying the grasslands that the animals themselves rely on.
-We are hopeful that this relationship will demonstrate the positive impact that regenerative agriculture can have not only in protecting communities from the worst ravages of climate change, but also in helping reverse the course of global warming.
+We are hopeful that our management will demonstrate the positive impact that regenerative agriculture can have in protecting communities from the worst ravages of climate change.

 - Resilience, or the ability for the ecological system to be self-regulating and self-renewing;